bs-ns/bs-ns/README.md

 - 👋 Hi, I’m @bs-ns
-- 👀 I’m interested in Openstack and system management
+- 👀 I’m interested in Openstack, Openshift and system management
-- 🌱 I’m currently learning vim and tmux (back to basics)
+- 🌱 I’m currently learning Openshift and review many Linux basics!

 <!---
 bs-ns/bs-ns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.